 "What you heard from me, keep as the pattern of sound teaching, with faith and love in Christ Jesus.
 Guard the good deposit that was entrusted to you “ guard it with the help of the Holy Spirit who lives in us.
 (2 Tim.
 1:13-14, NIV)

 As Anglicans, we are part of the Anglican Church in North America (ACNA) through the Anglican Diocese of the South.
 The ACNA currently has more than 900+ congregations and 100,000+ members with a mission goal of planting another 1,000 congregations by the end of 2014.
 As members of the Anglican Diocese of the South we together share the ACNA mission goal of spreading the gospel of Jesus Christ by strengthening existing churches and planting new congregations in our region encompassing portions of five states (GA, AL, TN, SC, NC).
 The province of the ACNA began in June 2009.
-It has received the endorsement and support of the Fellowship of Confessing Anglicans (Anglican churches of Uganda, Nigeria, Rwanda, Southern Cone, etc.,) whose provinces are part of the Worldwide Anglican Communion, and collectively make-up the majority (45M+) of worshiping Anglicans.
-The Anglican Communion is the third largest Christian denomination in the world, with over 80 million worshipers in 160 countries around the globe.
+It has received the endorsement and support from other leaders in the Anglican Communion who collectively make-up the majority (45M+) of worshiping Anglicans.

 What is Anglicanism, or what does it mean to be Anglican?